jakebartha/Bartha_568/README.md

 # Bartha_568
 **My Name is jake.
 I enjoy action sports and I am an adrenaline junkie.**
-I hope to be working in the environmental consulting when I graduate.
+I hope to be working in environmental consulting when I graduate.
 _sports_
 * football
 * hockey